chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``fips``
   Allows OpenSSL to enforce FIPS-validated security during the chef-client run.
 Set to ``true`` to enable FIPS-validated security.

+  Changed in Chef server 12.13 to expose FIPS runtime flag exposed on RHEL.

 ``ftp_proxy``
    The proxy server for FTP connections.